-There’s a lot about the crypto market that reminds traders of playing games.
-The risk and reward, the need to learn the rules and play the system, the potentially huge wins—add the factor of escaping the debt traps and unfairness of the financial system, and it’s no surprise that crypto traders find a lot to relate to in Squid Game, even putting aside the show’s most extreme elements.
+There’s a lot about the crypto market that reminds Betfair Traders of playing games.
+The risk and reward, the need to learn the rules and play the system, the potentially huge wins—add the factor of escaping the debt traps and unfairness of the financial system, and it’s no surprise that crypto Betfair Traders find a lot to relate to in Squid Game, even putting aside the show’s most extreme elements.
 But there’s a particular market trend that is drawing some comparisons to one of the more disturbing parts of Squid Game—namely, who are the game masters?

 Crypto investing used to be dominated by a handful of top coins— Bitcoin (BTC), Ethereum (ETH), XRP (XRP) and others at the top of the market cap league table were seen as relatively safe.
 The many altcoins were long shots that only the most reckless of speculators would gamble on.

 Nowadays, however, it’s a very different story.
 Instead, we have over 1.5 million coins, many of them hastily slapped together, low-quality ‘spam’ or ‘meme’ coins fighting for investor attention.
 Much like in Squid Game, this is a winner takes all affair, with the few that succeed shooting up 1,000x in value, while the vast majority die an ignominious death.

 It’s easier than ever to create tokens thanks to cheap chain templates, but the low effort involved has led to a market flooded with poorly thought-out ‘cryptocurrencies’ that have little to no use case and no purpose except as a gamble on a bubble.
 Obviously, the odds of survival for 99% of these tokens are slim to none.
 So, who can pick out the winners among this vast horde?
 For that, we have to look at gamemasters like Elon Musk.